Methodist Church of Great Britain: Sexuality and marriage

+Prior to this, the Methodist Church permitted transgender individuals who had undergone a legal gender transition to marry in accordance with their gender identity.
+This was because it allowed persons to be married based on their legal gender rather than their assigned sex at birth.
+The church has stated, "[t]here is no clear theological or Scriptural position on matters of gender reassignment."

 Dignity and Worth is a campaign group within the Methodist Church which aims to strengthen the Methodist Church's position as an LGBT-affirming denomination.
 The chair of the group described the church's decision to recognise same-sex marriage as a "momentous step on the road to justice".

 Alcohol

 In 1744, the directions the Wesleys gave to the Methodist societies required them "to taste no spirituous liquor ... unless prescribed by a physician."
 Methodists, in particular the Primitives, later took a leading role in the British temperance movement of the 19th and early 20th centuries, and Methodism remains closely associated with temperance in many people's minds.
 Methodists saw social issues such as poverty and violence in the home as exacerbated by drunkenness and alcoholism, and sought to persuade people to abstain totally from alcoholic beverages.
 Temperance appealed strongly to the Methodist doctrines of sanctification and perfection.
 At one time, ministers had to take a pledge not to drink, and encouraged their congregations to do the same.
 To this day, alcohol remains banned in most Methodist premises.
 The choice to consume alcohol outside of church is now a personal decision for any member: the 1974 conference recognised the "sincerity and integrity of those who take differing views on whether they should drink or abstain".
 The conference of 2000 later recommended that all Methodists should "consider seriously the claims of total abstinence", and "make a personal commitment either to total abstinence or to responsible drinking".

 The Methodist Church uses non-alcoholic wine (grape juice) in the sacrament of Holy Communion.
 In 1869, a Methodist dentist named Thomas Welch developed a method of pasteurising grape juice in order to produce an unfermented communion wine for his church.
 He later founded Welch's grape juice company.
 By the 1880s this non-alcoholic wine had become commonplace in Methodist churches worldwide.